Barry Keoghan: 2011–2018: Early roles and breakthrough

-Keoghan began his acting career in 2011 when he answered a casting notice in a Sheriff Street shop window for the crime film Between the Canals.
-He portrayed Aido in a small role in the film, which was released in 2011.
+Keoghan began his acting career in 2010, when he answered a casting notice in a Sheriff Street shop window for the crime film Between the Canals (2010), directed by Mark O'Connor.
+He also starred in O'Connor's Stalker (2012).
 At the age of 18, he appeared in the Irish soap opera Fair City.
 In 2013, Keoghan appeared as Wayne on Love/Hate.
-The role earned Keoghan recognition in Ireland, and he went on to feature in '71 in 2014 and Mammal and Trespass Against Us in 2016.
+The role earned Keoghan recognition in Ireland, and he went on to feature in '71 (2014) and Mammal and Trespass Against Us (2016).

 Keoghan appeared in two films in 2017.
 He featured as George Mills in Dunkirk and starred as Martin Lang in The Killing of a Sacred Deer alongside Colin Farrell and Nicole Kidman.
 He won the Irish Film and Television Award for Best Supporting Actor for his work in The Killing of a Sacred Deer.
 The following year, he appeared in Black '47 as Hobson, an English soldier stationed in Ireland during the Great Famine.
 He also starred in American Animals the same year.
 He portrayed Spencer Reinhart in the film, based on a real-life theft of rare books from a university library.
 In 2018, The Hollywood Reporter described Keoghan as "the next big thing" for his film work in the previous three years.